DataLinkX/DataLinkX.github.io/pages/resources.md

 ### Requirements on Good Research

-- The key for interdiscipline research is to convince the domain researchers that the proposed method (statistical or machine learning) is useful.
+- For /*interdiscipline research/data analysis*/, we should convince the domain researchers that the proposed method (statistical or machine learning) is useful.
-- The key for research on statistical methodology is to provide theoretical support for the methodology under some technical conditions.
+- For /*statistical methodology*/, we should provide theoretical support for the methodology under some technical conditions.

 ### Possible Research Topics
 1. New insights/methodology into classical problems with essential difference (more efficient, faster, powerful, applicable)